kdcho/petster/README.md

   </a>
 </p>

-> React App that serves as a bit animal shelter for people which are interested in adopting a dog
+> React App that serves as a big animal shelter for people which are interested in adopting a dog.

 ### 🏠 [Homepage](https://petster.now.sh)